stephanie-K/practitioner-stories/comms.md

 <h2 id="podcast" class="top-line-alt"> Podcasts</h2>

-We were invited to talk about the project on the UX Soup podcast.
+We were invited to talk about the project on the UX Soup podcast in April 2022.
 <p><a href="https://www.ux-soup.com/episode/service-design-practitioner-stories" target="_blank">Listen to the episode</a>.
 There is also a <a href="/practitioner-stories/ux-soup-transcript">transcript</a> if you prefer.</p>